 When healthcare professionals have exhausted all possible lifesaving efforts and the patient is not responding, a physician will perform a series of tests to determine if brain death has occurred.
 This is usually done by a neurosurgeon or neurologist in compliance with accepted medical practice and state law.
 Patients who are brain dead have no brain activity and cannot breathe on their own.
 Brain death is irreversible and is not a coma.
 Brain death is death.

 In compliance with federal regulations, a hospital notifies its local organ procurement organization, ConnectLife, of every death or impending death.
 A hospital gives ConnectLife information about the deceased to confirm his or her potential to be a donor.
 If the patient is a potential candidate for donation, a representative from ConnectLife immediately travels to the hospital.

 The ConnectLife representative will search New York’s donor registry to see if the deceased had enrolled as a donor.
 If so, that will serve as legal authorization.
-If the deceased had not registered and there was no other legal authorization for donation, ConnectLife will seek authorization from the next of kin.
+If the deceased had not registered and there was no other legal authorization for donation, ConnectLife will seek authorization from the individual of highest decision making priority.
 When authorization is obtained, medical evaluation will continue, including obtaining the deceased's complete medical and social history from the family.

 Matching Donors with Recipients

 If the deceased's evaluation does not rule out donation, ConnectLife will contact the Organ Procurement and Transplantation Network (OPTN) to begin the search for matching recipients.
 A computer program matches donor organs with recipients based on blood type, tissue type, height, and weight, length of time the patient has been waiting, the severity of the patient's illness and the distance between the donor's and the recipient's hospitals.
 The list does not reference race, gender, income, or social status.